awmpietro/ethereum-token-smart-contract/README.md

-# ethereum-token-smart-contract
+# Ethereum Token Smart Contract
-My version of a smart contract for a Token
+My version of a smart contract for a Token in Ethereum Blockchain